nank1ro/codigo-questions/en/javascript/challenges/largest_product_in_a_series.md

 # --description--

-The four adjacent digits in the 1000-digit number mentioned beloew that have the greatest product are 9 × 9 × 8 × 9 = 5832.
+The four adjacent digits in the 1000-digit number mentioned below that have the greatest product are 9 × 9 × 8 × 9 = 5832.

 # --instructions--